grossrc/DigiKey_Organizer/README.md

 - Query: "led 3mm"
   - AND → 3mm LEDs (likely desired).
   - OR → all LEDs and all 3mm parts (noisy).

+# Updates
+## (2025-10-08)
+Solved some categorization issues with duplicated or changing categories for parts whose .yaml file is not yet created.
+Also added `reformat.py`, a maintenance script that re-indexes all existing parts from their stored `raw_vendor_json` using the current decoder/profile logic, updating categories and attributes in-place while preserving part IDs, creation timestamps, and inventory history.
+Run it with `--dry-run` first to preview changes before applying them.